Renai Circulation

 "Renai Circulation" (恋愛サーキュレーション, Ren'ai Sākyurēshon) is a song from the 2009 Japanese anime television series Bakemonogatari (the animated adaptation of the first book from the Monogatari series by Nisio Isin) and performed by Kana Hanazawa as her character, Nadeko Sengoku.
-Composed by Satoru Kōsaki with lyrics written by Meg Rock, "Renai Circulation" serves as both Nadeko's character image song as well as the opening theme song in episode 10 of Bakemonogatari, which first premiered on September 11, 2009, to represent the "Nadeko Snake" story arc.
+Composed by Satoru Kōsaki with lyrics written by Meg Rock, "Renai Circulation" serves as both Nadeko's character image song as well as the opening theme song in episode 10 (Note: "Renai Circulation" also appeared as the opening theme song of episode 9 in the home release version.) of Bakemonogatari, which first premiered on September 11, 2009, to represent the "Nadeko Snake" story arc.

-"Renai Circulation" was released on digital services and as a limited edition CD bonus with vol. 4 of the DVD and Blu-ray home releases of Bakemonogatari on January 27, 2010.
+"Renai Circulation" was released on digital services and as a limited edition CD bonus with volume 4 of the DVD and Blu-ray home releases of Bakemonogatari on January 27, 2010.
 It was later given a wider physical release and compiled on the series' soundtrack album, Bakemonogatari Ongaku Zenshū Songs & Soundtracks on December 21, 2011.

-"Renai Circulation" received praise for its "cute" melody as well as Hanazawa's vocals.
-After the initial release of "Renai Circulation", in 2010, the song inspired a trend of cover dances and mash-ups on Niconico.
-In the late 2010s, the popularity of the song resurfaced again, this time globally, through TikTok.
+"Renai Circulation" received praise for its "cute" melody and Hanazawa's vocals.
+After the initial release of "Renai Circulation" in 2010, the song inspired a trend of cover dances and mash-ups on Niconico.
+In the late 2010s, the song's popularity resurfaced globally through TikTok.

 Background and release

 Kana Hanazawa (pictured in 2010), the voice actress of Nadeko Sengoku, performed "Renai Circulation."

-"Renai Circulation" is a song from the 2009 anime series Bakemonogatari (the animated adaptation of the first book in the Monogatari series by Nisio Isin) and serves as the character image song for the character Nadeko Sengoku.
-It first appeared as the opening theme song of episode 10, "Nadeko Snake, Part 2", (Note: "Renai Circulation" also appeared as the opening theme song of episode 9 in the home release version.) which was originally broadcast on September 11, 2009 on Tokyo MX, to coincide with "Nadeko Snake", a story arc featuring Nadeko as the main character.
+"Renai Circulation" is featured in the 2009 anime series Bakemonogatari, which is the animated adaptation of the first book in the Monogatari series by Nisio Isin.
+It serves as the character image song for the character Nadeko Sengoku.
+It first appeared as the opening theme song of episode 10, "Nadeko Snake, Part 2", which was originally broadcast on September 11, 2009 on Tokyo MX, to coincide with "Nadeko Snake", a story arc featuring Nadeko as the main character.
 The vocals were performed by Nadeko's voice actress, Kana Hanazawa.

 "Renai Circulation" was given a limited physical release as a CD bonus in vol. 4 of the DVD and Blu-ray limited edition home releases of Bakemonogatari.
 The home releases were originally scheduled to be on sale on December 29, 2009, but they were postponed until finally releasing on January 27, 2010.
 "Renai Circulation" was also released on digital services on the same day.
 On December 21, 2011, "Renai Circulation" saw a wider physical release on the soundtrack album Bakemonogatari Ongaku Zenshū Songs & Soundtracks.